 An important thing to take note of is that your resume should be personalized according to the demands of the industry and company you’re applying in.

 Present your value proposition as a problem-solving solution specific to the job posting’s needs.

-You can do that by including the following highlights in your Data Mining resume:
+You can do that by including the these important resume sections in your Data Mining resume:

 - Writing a **header** with a relevant job title.